mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 a cold war.
 This started out as a cooling of relations caused by differing attitudes towards the prospect of Imperial expansion into District 268, but has now reached the point of outright enmity.
-Both worlds routinely blacken the other’s reputation with propaganda, yet officially claim that relations are cordial and that there is nothing more going on than a perfectly understandable difference in viewpoints.
+Both worlds routinely blacken the other's reputation with propaganda, yet officially claim that relations are cordial and that there is nothing more going on than a perfectly understandable difference in viewpoints.